zachwylde00/samples/salesforce/README.md

-# Xooa Salesforce Smart Contract

-This page provides a step-by-step tutorial to integrate a Salesforce app with Xooa's blockchain-as-a-service (BaaS).
+This page provides a step-by-step tutorial to integrate a Salesforce app with Xooa's Blockchain platform-as-a-service (PaaS).

 The repository used in this example is <https://github.com/Xooa/integrations>